 The Participants received 422 responses.
-Of those responses, 180 were deemed to be materially incomplete171 and, thus, they were considered effectively nonresponsive.
-An additional 75 responses were determined to be clearly erroneous; for example the responses had repeating values that could not be used in analysis, or the magnitude of reported FTEs or other questions.
+Of those responses, 180 were deemed to be materially incomplete 171 and, thus, they were considered effectively nonresponsive.
+An additional 75 responses were determined to be clearly erroneous; for example the responses had repeating values that could not be used in analysis, or the magnitude of reported FTEs or other costs was so high as to be considered an outlier 172.
+As a result, the Participants excluded these incomplete and clearly erroneous responses from the data set, resulting in a population of 167 responses that was used for purposes of conducting the cost analysis described herein.